Blog home

 • Executive Functioning Difficulties: Executive functioning is the brain’s ability to plan, organise, and manage tasks.
 Children with differences like ADHD or autism may struggle with these skills, making it hard for them to remember steps in a routine or to stay on track without support.

 • Sensory Differences: For some children, sensory sensitivities make daily activities more challenging.
-A simple routine like brushing their teeth might be overwhelming due to the taste or texture of toothpaste, which can disrupt the whole sequence.
+A routine such as brushing their teeth can feel very overwhelming due to the taste or texture of toothpaste.
+This sensory overwhelm could then impact their whole routine.

 • Difficulty with Transitions: Moving from one activity to another, such as transitioning from a play activity to homework, can be very challenging.
-The sudden change can feel abrupt, leading to resistance or distress.
+The change can feel sudden and can then lead to upset or a reluctance to complete the next task.

-• Memory and Processing Differences: Some children may not be able to retain verbal instructions or may take longer to process that information.
+• Memory and Processing Differences: Some children find it difficult to retain verbal instructions or it can take them longer to process the instructions.
 This makes routines harder to remember and follow independently.

-By recognising and understanding children’s unique differences and challenges, you can approach routines with empathy, adjusting expectations and putting in place the right support to overcome any barriers.
+By recognising and understanding children’s unique differences and challenges, we can empathise with how hard they might find routines and tweak our expectations by putting the right support in place.

 Top Tips for Creating Successful Routines at Home